 Walnuts addition also makes these muffins a brain health food.
 As we have got plenty in there. 😉 Just one muffin will make your brain rock and dance all day! 😉

 Not only these banana muffins are flavor rich, but also are extremely moist, fragrant and everything that a banana bread is.
 I topped them with some nuts and a sprinkle of fiber (oats).
-This lovely chewy-crunch from walnuts and mild sweetness from honey, raisins, oh and also brown sugar when gets mixed with banana and a hint of clear vanilla, you reach muffin oblivion!
+This lovely chewy-crunch from walnuts and mild sweetness from raisins when gets mixed with banana and a hint of vanilla, you reach muffin oblivion!

-Inspite of all healthy ingredients inside, our muffins haven’t forgotten to be-
+Inspite of all healthy ingredients inside, the muffins haven’t forgotten to be-

 - Beautifully domed